Antoinelacombled/betting-dashboard/README.md

 ## Overview

 This Sports Betting Dashboard is a React-based web application designed to help sports bettors track their bets, analyze their performance, and make informed decisions.
-The dashboard provides a comprehensive view of your betting history, calculates key metrics, and offers tools like the Kelly Criterion calculator to optimize your betting strategy.
+The dashboard provides a comprehensive view of your betting history, calculates key metrics, and offers tools like the Kelly Criterion calculator to optimize and track your betting strategy.

 ## Features